paulalexandrow/a32nx-webremote/README.md

 Instead of downloading a packaged release bundle you could clone the git repository with a git-client of your choice (for example [GitHub's own client](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).

-WebRemote's `main` branch, even though considered a development branch, should always be in a stable state and will probably give you a better experience than an older release-snapshot.
+WebRemote's `main` branch, should always be in a stable state and will probably give you more features and a better overall experience than an older release-snapshot.

 Keep in mind that during upgrades you would still have to manually copy `myOffsets.txt` as described in [Local Setup](#local-setup).
 You can avoid that by creating a symlink of the same name from FSUIPC's installation directory to WebRemote's using the [mklink](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) command.